-The naancho was an invention of Adelaide chef Ragini Dey, which first debuted at Tasting Australia three years ago, and has been a hit ever since.
-So much so, that she is now opening a naancho inspired restaurant on Hutt Street in just a few weeks, called Naancho Naancho Man.
+Three years ago, at Tasting Australia, the Naancho debuted.
+Invented by Adelaide chef Ragini Dey, the fried, cheesy dish has been a hit ever since.
+So much so that Dey has now opened a naancho inspired restaurant on Hutt Street – Naancho Naancho Man.

-Created four years ago, the naancho has been so popular that over 100,000 people Aussies have now tried them.
+Since its creation, the Naancho has become so popular that over 100,000 Aussies have now had a taste.

-What are naanchos you ask?
-A spin on the classic curry and naan combo found on most Indian restaurant menus.
-Naanchos are the modern day version – crispy fried naan bread served with spiced meat or vegetables, topped with tomato and fenugreek sauce and ‘torched’ cheese.
+So, what is a Naancho?
+A spin on the classic curry and naan combo found on most Indian restaurant menus, Naanchos are the modern day version.
+Crispy fried naan bread is served with spiced meat or vegetables, and topped with tomato and fenugreek sauce and ‘torched’ cheese.

-Not only will the popular naanchos be on offer on the menu, but there will also be clay-cooked chicken tikka, braised lentils and spinach as well as soft roti tacos, just to name a few.
+Along with Naanchos, the menu includes clay-cooked chicken tikka, braised lentils and spinach, as well as soft roti tacos, to name just a few.

-Ragini already owns Ragi’s Spicery, her restaurant and spice shop two doors down.
-Naancho Naancho Man, however, will be more casual and focused on fast quick in and out dishes.
+Ragini already owns Ragi’s Spicery, a restaurant and spice shop two doors down.
+Naancho Naancho Man, however, will be more casual and focused on quick ‘in and out’ dishes.

-Naancho Naancho Man is set in a suburban alleyway on Hutt Street, surrounded by brick, graffiti, and windows and doors from their neighbours.
+You can find Naancho Naancho Man in a suburban alleyway on Hutt Street, surrounded by brick and graffiti.
 Sounds cool, huh?

-The kitchen is also set at the front of the restaurant, so you can watch all the creations whipped up before your eyes.
-The dining area has a bar, round pine tables and comfortable booths, which is a total selling point, because comfort food is best enjoyed in a comfortable setting.
+The kitchen is also set at the front of the restaurant, so you can watch the creations are whipped up before your eyes.
+The dining area has a bar, round pine tables and comfortable booths, which is a total selling point, as comfort food is best enjoyed in a comfortable setting.